acli/omni-news/README.md

 then look for programs that look like they might be Cantonese programs.
 You can see a list of startup options by running `omni-news --help`.

-The script can be run in a `--loop` mode to continually check the downloaded schedule and `--speak` the main Cantonese news segment that’s coming up (if speech synthesis is available;
+The script can be told to run in a `--loop` to continually check the downloaded schedule and `--speak` if a Cantonese program is coming up
+(if speech synthesis is available;
-it can also be told to stay `--quiet` in the wee hours) and/or turn the TV on (if possible).
+it can also be told to stay `--quiet` in the wee hours) and/or turn the TV on (if possible) if it’s the day’s main programming segment.
 The schedule is cached and only downloaded every few days to minimize server load.

 Known issues